You are currently viewing How to install DIY Bamboo Blinds Without Screws

 I did this project long before I started this blog, so there are no pictures of it.
 But I can tell you what to do to fit the blinds to the size of the window.

-To cut the width, roll op the blinds, tighten them well and cut them with a hacksaw.
-We use a hacksaw instead of a bowl saw because the bamboo blinds are made of very thin woven together shafts of the plant stems, which are very fragile.
+To cut the width, roll up the blinds, tighten them well and cut them with a hacksaw.
+We use a hacksaw, particularly the 12″×24TPI hacksaw blade, because the bamboo blinds are made of very thin woven together shafts of the plant stems, which are very fragile.

-To cut the length, measure it, add an inch or two (depending on your skillful fingers), cut the threads then remove a few slats to the length you need and tie the threads.
+To cut the length, measure it, add an inch or two (depending on your skilful fingers), cut the threads then remove a few slats to the length you need and tie the threads.

 To make the blinds longer, just take a thread similar to one in the cording and tie the edge stems together.
 Or, like in the previous step, take a few stems out of each of the blinds and tie their threads together.